 A lot of systemic inequality has been exposed as the realities of the pandemic response set in.
 It’s easier for some people to deal with the crisis than others.
 So it was great to see the Government step up and deliver a financial assistance package yesterday that had people’s wellbeing at its heart.
 This is a good first step and we look forward to seeing more support measures rolled out over the coming weeks.

 We need systemic solutions to these kinds of protection gaps and problems.
-In the meantime, we can keep our community connections strong and model the behavior we want our leaders to adopt, and show them that love and compassion are stronger than fear.
+In the meantime, we can keep our community connections strong and model the behaviour we want our leaders to adopt and show them that love and compassion are stronger than fear.

-Here are 11 ways people are talking about caring for one another while staying safe as our family, friends, colleagues and neighbors navigate COVID-19.
+Here are eleven ways people are talking about caring for one another while staying safe as our family, friends, colleagues and neighbours navigate COVID-19.
 You can now add your own ideas at the bottom!